Today we show you how to make a drawing for each weldment part.

 This inserts a new view that is not linked to existing views on your sheet.
 Now just add a projected view and a few dimensions:

-We wrote the basics for this post a few years ago.
-Since then we created Drew, a drawing automation add-in for SOLIDWORKS.
+So we created Drew, a drawing automation add-in for SOLIDWORKS.

 Drew even rotates straight bodies so they lay flat on the sheet: